liamcli/HPOlib_fork/autosklearn_readme.txt

 The tids of the subset of 21 datasets are:
 3594 3601 3603 24 2074 28 30 32 3618 3627 3668 3672 3712 26 3786 3842 3843 3865 3884 3904 3919

-You will need to create an OpenML account and get an access key to use their API to download data from their website.
-The autosklearn benchmark provided uses a method from PyMetaLearn to make the data requests.

 The seeds used for 40 trials of random search are:
 1 5001 10001 15001 20001 25001 30001 35001 40001 45001 50001 55001 60001 65001 70001 75001 80001 85001 90001 95001 100001 105001 110001 115001 120001 125001 130001 135001 140001 145001 150001 155001 160001 165001 170001 175001 180001 185001 190001 195001